-Myles H. Kitchen’s interest in cars began as a child building model cars in northern Kentucky, and is still going strong.
-During his career as an electrical/electronics engineer and entrepreneur in Chicago and in Silicon Valley, he designed electronics and technology for the auto industry, Today, Mr. Kitchen owns a consultancy assisting start-ups to Fortune 100 firms alike on all aspects of Automotive Electronic technology, most recently involving the areas of artificial intelligence technologies for autonomous vehicles, and cybersecurity testing and protection.
+Myles H. Kitchen is a car guy whose interest in cars began as a child building model cars, and is still going strong.
+During his career as an engineer and entrepreneur, Myles focused on electronics and technology for the auto industry, spending time at Motorola, National Semiconductor, Intel, and several other recognized technology firms.
+Today, Mr. Kitchen owns a specialized consultancy assisting start-ups to Fortune 100 firms alike on all aspects of Automotive Electronic technology, including serving as a forensic expert in Automotive Electronics.

-His voice has been heard as emcee and commentator not only here at the Alameda Point Concours, but also at Concorso Italiano in Monterey, Palo Alto Concours d’Elegance, Marin-Sonoma Concours d’Elegance, Avila Beach Concours d’Elegance, San Luis Obispo Concours d’Elegance, the Danville d’Elegance, and more.
-He also has an interest in vintage guitars, and has played in various garage bands on and off since the 60’s.
+His voice has been heard as commentator at Concorso Italiano, the Palo Alto Concours d’Elegance, the Marin-Sonoma Concours d’Elegance, the Chateau Julien Ferrari Concours, the Avila Beach Concours d’Elegance, the San Luis Obispo Concours d’Elegance, the Danville d’Elegance, the Point Alameda Concours, and Coyote Creek Concours (Silicon Valley).

-Myles and his wife Donna (and their two Italian Greyhounds) reside in Aptos, CA.
+Myles & his wife Donna, reside in Aptos, CA.